dadosalkovic1/RubiconMoviesApp/README.md

 - **Search:** Easily search for movies or shows by title.
 - **Top Rated List:** Check out top 10 rated movies or shows.
-- **Details:** View detailed information about each movie or show, including title, descripton cover image or movie/show trailer.
+- **Details:** View detailed information about each movie or show, including title, descripton, cover image or movie/show trailer.

 ## Technologies Used